Download

 It appears that there may be a bug in version 2.21 of the BPMPD solver in the presolve option which aggregates to eliminate free variables.
 This option was turned on by default in version 2.21 of the MEX interface.
 The effect of the bug is to sometimes give incorrect (infeasible) solutions to DC OPF problems in MATPOWER.
 This is the only context in which we have observed this bug in the course of several years of using BPMPD_MEX.

-In addition, version 3.0b4 and later of MATPOWER provides a workaround to this bug by including a feasibility check following the call to bp() in the wrapper functions mp_qp() and mp_lp().
-If bp() has returned an infeasible solution, it attempts to solve the problem using the appropriate solver from the Optimization Toolbox (quadprog, linprog, qp or lp) instead.
+In addition, version 3.0b4 and later of MATPOWER provides a workaround to this bug when called via the wrapper functions mp_qp(), mp_lp() or qps_matpower() by including a feasibility check after the call to bp().
+If bp() has returned an infeasible solution, it attempts to solve the problem using a different solver.

 While we have never encountered the bug in the context of sqppf() in the MINOPF solver, version 3.0b4 of the MINOPF package eliminates direct calls to bp() and instead uses the wrapper function mp_qp() with its post-solution feasibility check.